2024

 12. Show and Foster Respect for Others

-Use these ideas to keep your retention rate low and your entire staff on board and efficient for years to come.
+Use these ideas to keep your retention rate low and your entire staff on board and efficient for years.

 13. Comparable Pay and Benefits

 It’s a good idea to do a market survey on salaries before deciding how much to pay your staff.
 Look at your rivals’ compensation packages.
-Based on the salaries of comparable positions in your region, determine a competitive wage range.
-You must consider what other organizations pay their IT professionals when looking to recruit an IT specialist.
+Determine a competitive wage range based on the salaries of comparable positions in your region.

 14. Praise Employees

-Your must praise and reward your staff for their hard work.
-Show your thanks to workers that go above and beyond the call of duty.
+You must praise and reward your staff for their hard work.
+Show your thanks to workers who go above and beyond the call of duty.
 Congratulate them when they complete a complex job or meet a tight deadline.
 Let them know that you appreciate their efforts.

 Now, don’t feel like you’ll have to lavish praise on your colleagues for everything they accomplish—no need to congratulate your staff for mundane, routine chores.
 However, if an employee deserves a pat on the back, do so.